deco3500-2017/Team-Unfit/Wk10 Standup.md

 Alvin:
 - Research on how others social media present "Search Friends" functions
 - Finished first mockup
-- Gather User testings feedbacks
+- Gather User testings feedbacks and have some changes on the "Search Friends" functions

 # Next Task: